hughobrien/psu-constitution/PSU-Constitution-2014-v2.md

 This Constitution shall be published electronically.

-Statement of Purpose
+## Statement of Purpose

 The Union alone shall represent and defend the interests of postgraduate students of the University of Limerick on Departmental, Faculty, University & other committees and shall be empowered to negotiate on all matters concerning both the employment of postgraduate students and the remuneration for such employment within the University.

-Article 1.
+## Article 1.
 Name and status

 1.1 The name in English is the Postgraduate Students’ Union.
 Is é Cumann na nIarchéimithe an t-ainm as Gaelige.
-Therein, for the purpose of this constitution the Union shall be referred to as
+Therein, for the purpose of this constitution the Union shall be referred to as 'the PSU'.

-‘the PSU’.

-Article 2.
+## Article 2.
 Aims and Objectives

 2.1 To represent postgraduate students (collectively and individually) in all matters relating to the postgraduate experience.

 2.2 To provide a means of communication between postgraduate students and the academic community, the University administration and other bodies concerned with postgraduate study.

 2.3 To promote the development of a postgraduate 'culture' and community at the University and in both national and international forums.

 2.4 To elect or nominate postgraduate students to representative committees, both within the University and elsewhere, where provision has been made for PSU representatives.

 2.5 To promote and actively pursue the betterment of the welfare of its members.

 2.6 To promote, encourage and facilitate student Clubs and Societies equally.

 2.7 These aims and objects shall be practiced without discrimination on the grounds of age, sex, race, religion, creed, sexual orientation, disability or medical condition, except that action may be taken to promote equality of opportunity

-2.8 The PSU shall practice the above aims and objectives independent of any political party or religious organisation
+2.8 The PSU shall practice the above aims and objectives independent of any political party or religious organisation.

 Article 3.
 Membership